sergiorozada12/jacobi-graph-diffusion/README.md

-# jgd
+# Jacobi Graph Diffusion (JGD)

-Jacobi Graph Diffusion
+This is a minimal repository to run JGD.